 If an unpowered demand is being used, connect one side of the demand switch to the "Heat Dem" terminal of the terminal block.
-Connect the second side of demand switch to the "Com" of the terminal block.
+Connect the second side of the demand switch to the "Com" of the terminal block (relay type thermostat or end switch on zone control).